lambda-orm/lambdaorm-labs/labs/svc/README.md

 **In this laboratory we will see:**

 We will set up a test environment to perform a distributed denial of service (DDoS) attack on a lambdaorm service.
-We will configure a docker-compose with the following services:
+We will configure a docker compose with the following services:

 - postgres:database
 - orm: lambdaorm service